gnss-sdr/gnss-sdr/README.md

 ```
 will remove the content of previously-generated documentation.

 - By default, CMake will build the Release version, meaning that the compiler will generate a faster, optimized executable.
 This is the recommended build type when using a RF front-end and you need to attain real time.
-Ifyou are working with a file (and thus without real-time constraints), you may want to obtain more information about the internals of the receiver, as well as more fine-grained logging.
+If you are working with a file (and thus without real-time constraints), you may want to obtain more information about the internals of the receiver, as well as more fine-grained logging.
 This can be done by building the Debug version, by doing:
 ```
 $ cd gnss-sdr/build
 $ cmake -DCMAKE_BUILD_TYPE=Debug ../